What to do if…

 Do not do these things

-- Do not leave them alone if they’re talking about wanting to die, can’t stay safe, are severely confused, or you’re afraid they might collapse or hurt themselves.
+- Do not leave them alone if they say they want to die, cannot stay safe, seem severely confused, may collapse, or you are afraid they might hurt themselves.

-- Do not push big decisions (funeral, house, finances, “next steps”) while they’re in acute distress.
+- Do not push decisions about the funeral, money, housing, belongings, or family conflict while they are in acute distress.

-- Do not argue with the grief or demand quick “closure.”
+- Do not argue with the grief, demand closure, or try to prove that they are “overreacting.”

 What to do now

-- Check immediate danger first.
-Ask directly: “Are you thinking about harming yourself, or do you feel unsafe right now?”
+- Check immediate safety first.
+Ask plainly: “Are you thinking about harming yourself, or do you feel unsafe right now?”
+If the answer is yes, they cannot answer clearly, there is a medical emergency, or you believe there is immediate danger, call 911 or go to an emergency department.

 What can wait

-- You do not need to decide today about long-term counseling, medication changes, estate issues, selling property, or clearing belongings.
+- You do not need to decide today about long-term counseling, medication changes, estate issues, selling property, clearing belongings, or family disagreements.

-- You do not need to judge whether this is “normal grief” right now—focus on safety, rest, and getting support connected.
+- You do not need to decide whether this is “normal grief” right now.
+Focus on safety, basic needs, and getting support connected.

 Important reassurance